MaastrichtU-IDS/fair-test/README.md

 `fair-test` is a library to build and deploy FAIR metrics tests APIs supporting the specifications used by the [FAIRMetrics working group](https://github.com/FAIRMetrics/Metrics).

-It aims to enable python developers to easily write, and deploy FAIR metric tests functions that can be queried by multiple FAIR evaluations services, such as [FAIR enough](https://fair-enough.semanticscience.org/) and the [FAIRsharing FAIR Evaluator](https://fairsharing.github.io/FAIR-Evaluator-FrontEnd/)
+It aims to enable python developers to easily write, and deploy FAIR metric tests functions that can be queried by various FAIR evaluations services, such as [FAIR enough](https://fair-enough.semanticscience.org/) and the [FAIRsharing FAIR Evaluator](https://fairsharing.github.io/FAIR-Evaluator-FrontEnd/)

 > Feel free to create an [issue](/issues), or send a pull request if you are facing issues or would like to see a feature implemented.